jparkerweb/Bivariate/README.md

 `bivariate_data`
 |
-+---- `test_scripts` holds user defined configuration and tests for to instruct BackstopJS
++---- `test_scripts` holds user defined configuration and tests used to instruct BackstopJS
 |
-+---- `casper_scripts` holds user defined CasperJS scripts for interacting with the DOM before saving a screen shot
++---- `engine_scripts` holds user defined Chromy scripts for interacting with the Chrome DOM before saving a screen shot
 |
 +---- `bitmaps_reference_archive` holds archived *references* that can be restored and tested against